devtool-0x01/devtool-0x01/README.md

 - 👋 Hi, I’m @devtool-0x01
 - 👀 I’m interested in web and software development
-- 🌱 I’m currently learning aspnet-core and nestjs
+- 🌱 I’m currently learning aspnet-core, nestjs and graphql
 - 💞️ I’m looking to collaborate on ... still working on it ;)
 - 📫 How to reach me ... in progress